 Asylum seekers can also approach NGOs for advice.
-It should be noted that some NGOs have cut back their services to asylum seekers while others such as the Swedish Refugee Advice Centre for refugees and asylum seekers are expanding their services in cooperation with the Church of Sweden.
-The Swedish Red Cross offers legal support through hotline as well as by appointment, and its lawyers can act as legal counsel.
+It should be noted that some NGOs have cut back their services to asylum seekers while others such as the Swedish Refugee Law Center are expanding their services through increased funding from their constituent organisations the Church of Sweden, Caritas Sweden, Save the Children, Sweden and the Diocese of Stockholm.
+The Swedish Red Cross offers legal support through a hotline as well as by appointment, and its lawyers can act as legal counsel.
 The Red Cross prioritises cases concerning family reunification, persecution due to risk of torture and gender-based persecution.

-2. Dublin ("Track 5")
+2. Dublin ("Track 5A")